Missouri State University

 Natalie Allen, registered dietitian and clinical assistant professor of biomedical sciences at Missouri State University, explains to Nike why and how much sodium is helpful.

-Filed Under: Faculty and Staff Page, In the News Tagged With: Biomedical Sciences, Dietetics, faculty, McQueary College of Health and Human Services, Natalie Allen
+Filed Under: Faculty and Staff Page, In the News Tagged With: Biomedical sciences, Dietetics, faculty, McQueary College of Health and Human Services, Natalie Allen

 Related